 MFA Print Media Welcomes Fall Artist-in-Residence Pat Boas

-Through our Watershed publishing program, artist Pat Boas will be collaborating with our MFA in Print Media students throughout the Fall semester to create a complete edition of prints.
+Through our unique Watershed publishing program, artist Pat Boas will be collaborating with Print Media students throughout the Fall semester to create a complete edition of prints.
 We asked Pat to elucidate her thoughts and process around this project:

 "A view of language as an illusive, mysterious ally in our effort to make sense of the world has been a central motivator for me.
 With sources such as children’s homework exercises, newspaper layouts, web icons, crowd-sourced image banks, Shaker spirit drawings and high-end art journals, I’ve approached the “daily record” as a series of palimpsests, scrubbing down through the layers, isolating, pairing, omitting or obliterating.

 The work I will be doing at Watershed comes from my habit of collecting super-saturated flat color gallery ads in magazines like Frieze and Artforum.
 Not surprised that the majority of these ads, which cost thousands and thousands of dollars, announce solo exhibitions by male artists, I took pleasure in cutting out all the text and amassed a collection of brightly colored glyph-like forms.
 Randomly stacked, they often resemble strange characters.
 I've produced selected combinations as large digital prints and now am honored and excited to work with Matthew and his excellent students to see what happens when we play with this source material for relief and mixed-process monoprints" ~Pat Boas